Migrating to Apollo Server 4

 __resolveObject

-Apollo Server 4 removes the dependency on @apollographql/apollo-tooling, additionally removing the __resolveObject pseudo-.
+Apollo Server 4 removes the dependency on @apollographql/apollo-tooling, additionally removing the __resolveObject pseudo-resolver.
 The __resolveObject function was an undocumented predecessor to the __resolveReference method.
 While we believe __resolveObject is a useful feature, it would work better if implemented directly in graphql-js rather than in Apollo Server.

 requestAgent option to ApolloServerPluginUsageReporting